Connexions/designdiscussions/tracking.rst

 The webview will need to be able to inject the below code or similar into outgoing HTML documnets based on a lookup against the dbase fields refered to above.

+If we see webview as sensible place to inject this then a sensible place to store tracking codes is at the user level - they just add once and it is applied always.
+This impacts a number of assumptions about publication and ownership so may be needing deeper discussion.

 :discuss:`Do we inject on HTML serving or regularly update stored HTML and serve quicker`

 ::